theuerc/Website/src/routes/blog/introducing-gitpod-dedicated.md

 - The November 22 release will be our last Self-Hosted release.
 Both the product and its documentation will be frozen.
 - You will be able to continue installing and using the [currently available free KOTS based community edition](/community-license) until January 24.
-- We will move all of our source code to AGPL and remove the Enterprise License from our source code.
+- We will move all of our source code to open-source AGPL and remove the proprietary Enterprise License from our source code.

-We originally open sourced Gitpod because working in open source is in our DNA.
+We originally [open sourced Gitpod](https://www.gitpod.io/blog/opensource) because working in open source is in our DNA.
 Everything we have created over the past 10 years, including [Theia](https://github.com/eclipse-theia/theia), [Xtext](https://github.com/eclipse/xtext), [Open VSX](https://github.com/eclipse/openvsx), and many other projects have been open source.
-For Gitpod, we are focused on creating the best managed experience possible, rather than trying to make it as flexible as possible for self-hosting.
+This stays true for Gitpod.
+What is going to change is, that we are focused on creating the best managed experience possible, rather than trying to make it as flexible as possible for self-hosting.

 As we close 2022 by introducing new workspace classes, flexible pricing and a new enterprise cloud offering, we couldn’t be more excited for 2023.
 Our vision for [Cloud Development Environments (CDEs)](/cde) is ambitious, and we are just getting started.
 There’s still a long way to go to remove all friction from the developer experience to be always ready-to-code and make software engineering more collaborative, joyful, and secure.